-Investments in the subfund can fluctuate in value, and there is no guarantee that the units can be sold for the original capital amount invested.
+Risk profile Investments in the subfund can fluctuate in value, and there is no guarantee that the units can be sold for the original capital amount invested.
 In addition, if the investor's reference currency differs from the subfund's investment currency, a currency risk exists.
-Given the investments in fixed and variable-rate securities, the performance of JSS Exclusive - USD Bonds is primarily influenced by issuer-specific changes and changes in the interest rate environment.

-Risks related to:

-- Credit Default Swaps - Sustainability Risks

-Are described in section 3.2.2 "Subfund's specific risk profile".

-ICE BofA 1-10Y US Corporate & Government A+ Index Investment manager Bank J. Safra Sarasin AG, Basel

-Risk monitoring method
+Given the investments in fixed and variable-rate securities, the performance of JSS Exclusive - USD Bonds is primarily influenced by issuer- specific changes and changes in the interest rate environment.
+Risks related to: Credit Default Swaps Sustainability Risks are described in section 3.2.2 "Subfund's specific risk profile".
+Benchmark ICE BofA 1-10Y US Corporate & Government A+ Index Investment manager Bank J. Safra Sarasin AG, Basel Risk monitoring method Commitment Investor profile This subfund is suited to investors with a medium-term investment horizon seeking a high and stable income.

-Commitment

-This subfund is suited to investors with a medium-term investment horizon seeking a high and stable income.
 JSS Exclusive - USD Bonds is intended as a core investment in fixed and floating rate USD-denominated securities for private and institutional investors.

-USD

-The subfund contains the unit classes listed in section 5.1 "The Unit Classes".

-The following unit classes are currently available for subscription:

-M USD dist

-M USD acc

-C USD dist

-C USD acc

-Issue and redemption of units

-Subfund units are issued or redeemed on any bank working day (bank business day) in Luxembourg (order date).
+Accounting currency USD Valuation Day Each day banks are open for business in Luxembourg and Switzerland.
+Unit classes The subfund contains the unit classes listed in section 5.1 "The Unit Classes".
+The following unit classes are currently available for subscription: M USD dist M USD acc C USD dist C USD acc Fees The fees are as described in section 5.1 "The Unit Classes".
+Issue and redemption of Subfund units are issued or redeemed on any bank working day units (bank business day) in Luxembourg (order date).
 Subscription, redemption and conversion orders must be received by the transfer agent in Luxembourg no later than 12 p.m. on the order date.
 Requests from clients which pay after the units have been issued will be considered when the payment is received within two bank business days of the issue date.

-JSS Exclusive - GBP Bonds
+JSS EXCLUSIVE - GBP BONDS